mhatzl/mantra/README.md

   - 1 requirement is *ready* to be implemented
   - 30 requirements are *active*
   - 0 requirements are *deprecated*
-  - 0 requirements are need *manual* verification
+  - 0 requirements need *manual* verification

   ***Ready* requirements:**